 It’s true!
 You can now engrave with your Cricut Maker!
 The Cricut Engraving Tool (also known as the Cricut Engraving Tip) is just one of Cricut’s recent addition to their ever-expanding lineup of specialty tools and that increase the capabilities of the Maker machine.

 The Engraving Tip has a sharp metal point that is designed to use pressure to permanently inscribe text and images into assorted soft metals, acrylic, leather, paper, and plastics.
 There are SO many fun possibilities!

 You can use the Engraving Tool to engrave a wide variety of materials up to 11″ wide.
 Cricut recommends engraving materials that are no more than 3/32″ thick (2.4 mm), however, we have had success with items up to 1/8″ thick provided that they are still able to fit under the roller bar of the Maker.

-The Engraving Tip is part of the Cricut QuickSwap tool system, so you will notice that the tip is marked with a number 41 to help you quickly differentiate it from other QuickSwap tips.
+The Engraving Tip is part of the Cricut QuickSwap tool system, so you will notice that the engraving QuickSwap tip is marked with the number 41 to help you quickly differentiate it from the large variety of QuickSwap tips.

 Which Cricut Machines are Compatible with the Engraving Tool?

 The Cricut Engraving Tip is only compatible with the Cricut Maker machine because the Maker is the only machine that uses the Adaptive Tool System and can apply the amount of pressure necessary to engrave.
 The Engraving Tip will NOT work on any of the Explore family of machines or Cricut Joy.